Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Discussion

 We made efforts to model many aspects of the flow loop, but nevertheless limitations and room for future work remain.
 Precise, global pointwise agreement of the velocity field was not achievable, as there were differences in the jet and recirculation zones by more than the MRI resolution of 0.9 mm in some locations.
 Physical instabilities in this inertial flow are present, which make pointwise comparisons challenging to impossible, though their effects are reduced by the phase averaging.
 We did not model the precise material properties of the prosthetic leaflets, as we could find very little literature addressing its material properties, which likely influences leaflet kinematics and may in turn influence jet shape.
-Increasing the simulation resolution beyond that currently used is prohibitively slow but could be undertaken in the future, and would require smaller magnitude of adjustment to pressures to achieve agreement on flow rates.
-A model of the scaffold could include more precise geometry and local material texture, for example obtained via micro CT scan or other imaging method.
+A model of the scaffold could include more precise geometry and local material texture, for example obtained via micro-CT scan or other imaging method.
 Despite these differences, the simulations realistically represented the physical flows, including some fairly subtle details such as the triangle-like jet shape downstream of the valve.